Kathleen Funder

-Kathleen Rose Funder, née Brennan, (19 September 1941 – 13 June 1998) was an Australian social scientist, who is recognised for her significant contribution to the Australian Institute of Family Studies as a Principal Research Fellow.
+Kathleen Rose "Kate" Funder, née Brennan, (19 September 1941 – 13 June 1998) was an Australian social scientist, who is recognised for her significant contribution to the Australian Institute of Family Studies as a principal research fellow.
+She was the mother of writer Anna Funder.

-Biography
+Early life and education

+Kathleen Rose Funder was born on 19 September 1941 in Wonthaggi, Victoria.

-Funder took her BA in 1963, and later completed her postgraduate education at the University of Melbourne, receiving an MA in 1983 and a PhD in 1993.
+She took her BA in 1963, and later completed her postgraduate education at the University of Melbourne, receiving an MA in 1983 and a PhD in 1993.

+Career

 After graduating, Funder taught English at the Geelong West Technical School and at the Emily McPherson College, before joining the Department of Education as an educational psychologist.
-Kate was a member of the Victorian Psychologists Registration Board, the Research Advisory Committee of the Victorian Association of Family Therapists, and as Chair of the Victorian Branch of the Australian Psychological Society, and Chair of the Advisory Committee, Psychology Department, Swinburne University.
+She was a member of the Victorian Psychologists Registration Board, the Research Advisory Committee of the Victorian Association of Family Therapists, and as Chair of the Victorian Branch of the Australian Psychological Society, and chair of the Advisory Committee of the Psychology Department at Swinburne University.

-In 1983, Funder joined the Australian Institute of Family Studies as a Principal Research Fellow.
-This marked the beginning of a fifteen-year career at the institute.
+In 1983, Funder joined the Australian Institute of Family Studies as a principal research fellow.
+This marked the beginning of a 15-year career at the institute.
 During this time she led and participated in research that determined family wellbeing – including divorce, single parenthood, care of children, and property rights.
-Kathleen was an influential voice in public debates and contributed to scholarly journals, mainstream press and government inquiries.
+Funder was an influential voice in public debates and contributed to scholarly journals, mainstream press, and government inquiries.